andamira/medula/README.md

 - It is Mobile First and progresively enhanced.
 - It is modular, versatile, and simple enough.
+- It has a clear and well commented structure.
 - It incorporates a minimal plugin framework.
-- It has a clear and well commented structure.
+- It uses a procedural programming structure.
-- Uses a Plain Procedural Programming Paradigm.
-- Includes some support for common plugins.

-## Makes use of
+## Dependencies

 - [NPM](https://www.npmjs.com/) & [Gulp](http://gulpjs.com/) for building the project
 - [Bower](http://bower.io/) for managing the vendor libraries